cyrilbecot/Template_DataScience_JupyLab_Docker/README.md

 Please have the following software to run all the tests :
 ``mypy black flake8 pre-commit``

-And run the following command upon downloading the repository : ``pre-commit install``
+And run the following command upon downloading the repository : ``pre-commit install ; pre-commit autoupdate``

 Then all the syntax text, reformating and sniffing will be done upon commiting.